hgeaydem/openshift-virt-labs/docs/workshop/content/deploy-workloads.md

 Finally we are using the images built in cloud-init functionality to set the default user's password to "redhat".
 This means we can login directly to the instance as username centos, password redhat.

+> **NOTE**: There's a lot of YAML ahead.
+You can cut and paste, but spend some time reviewing the config and see if it makes sense _before_ you run it.

 Ok, let's create the VM:

 ~~~bash